-Bow Table
+Bow Table (Typical)

-If installed the teak bow table is found in the large Lazarette cockpit locker.
-The table is secured to the underside of the locker.
-The table features teak a hardwood known for beauty and durability.
+If installed the teak bow or cockpit tables are found in the cockpit Lazarette locker.
+The table may be secured to the underside of the locker in a bulkhead.
+The high gloss tables feature teak a hardwood known for beauty and durability.